konyomba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-./9-divide_and_rule a script that performs division of two environment variables named POWER and DIVIDE ./10-love_exponent_breath a script that finds the power of two stored variables ./11-binary_to_decimal  the script converts a variable in binary to decimal
+./9-divide_and_rule a script that performs division of two environment variables named POWER and DIVIDE ./10-love_exponent_breath a script that finds the power of two stored variables ./11-binary_to_decimal  the script converts a variable in binary to decimal ./12-combinations a script that that prints all possible combinations ot two letters